« Return to 2014 October - Insurance Issue 2015 Issue Index

 Required of all lawyers providing services in private practice.

-The 2014 insurance program introduces s a sublimit coverage of $250,000 per claim/in the aggregate for eligible cybercrime claims, applicable to claim expenses, indemnity payments, and/or costs of repairs together.
+The 2015 insurance program includes a sublimit coverage of $250,000 per claim/in the aggregate for eligible cybercrime claims, applicable to claim expenses, indemnity payments, and/or costs of repairs together.

 $5,000 per claim, applicable to claim expenses, indemnity payments and/or costs of repairs together.